 8. Keep things dynamic

-Lastly, if you feel as though your flat is starting to feel cramped, you might just need a change of scenery.
+Lastly, if you feel as though your flat is starting to feel cramped, you might just need a change of scenery or some spare room ideas.
 By redecorating your apartment’s interior a few times a year, rearranging the furniture layout, or possibly trying a new colour of paint on the walls, you can make the space that you do have feel fresh, new, and open.
 So mix things up and see just how spacious your flat can be, even if you’re living in a room the size of a car’s boot.